Skip to main content

 Release process

 Hydra publishes Python packages through GitHub Actions Trusted Publishing.
-Maintainers use the local release tool to set versions, compare local packages against PyPI or TestPyPI, and build artifacts.
+Maintainers use the local release tool and GitHub Actions to prepare, validate, and publish releases.
 GitHub Actions performs the actual upload.

 Do not run twine upload locally for Hydra releases.